fricciardi/datetime2/docs/index.rst

    Comparison between a :class:`Date` object and an object of another class raises a :exc:`TypeError` exception, unless the other object has a ``day_count`` attribute, in which case ``NotImplemented`` is returned.
-This allows a Date-like instance to perform reflected comparison if it is the second operator.
-When the comparison is equality or inequality operators, the value returned is always :const:`False` and :const:`True` respectively.
+This allows a Date-like instance to implement reflected comparison, if wanted.
+   When the comparison is equality or inequality operator, the value returned is always :const:`False` and :const:`True` respectively.

 :class:`Time` Objects